• Updated July 25, 2022

 - Affordable pricing

-Cloudways has a variety of pricing plans to choose from, making it affordable for most businesses.
+Cloudways has various pricing plans to choose from, making it affordable for most businesses.
 Entry-level VPS on Vultr, DigitalOcean, and Linode are cheap at Cloudways.

 - Unlimited applications